 The process provides a column of sediment, known as a “slug”, as well as a perfectly round hole in the ground.
 The sediment sample is useful for geotechnical analysis and can provide insight into the composition and properties of the material for validation purposes.
 The resulting hole is also useful for creating space for building materials to be situated.

-A core drill is a hollow, cylindrical drill that is used to make holes through a surface.
-It is made of metal, and the drill tips are usually coated with either diamond or carbide.
+Your typical core drill is a hollow, cylindrical drill that is used to make holes through a surface.
+It is made of metal, and the drill tips are usually coated with either diamond or carbide, diamond being the stronger of the two.
 A core drill is composed of a motor, handle, and drill bits.
 The main difference between a core drill and other cement cutting tools is that a core drill will extract a sample from the material.
 The center of the drill is hollow, allowing it to carve out a sample from the drilled material.
 This sample, called a core sample, conforms to the shape of the hollow walls of the drill.

 A core drill can penetrate various surface types.
 It can cut cement, wood, rocks, and ice.
 It pushes through the surface with a twisting motion to create the hole.
 A different drill bit needs to be installed for each surface to allow for the best performance.

 The size, power, and features of a core drill can vary, depending on what it will be used for.
 Individuals can use a small core drill at home, while a powerful, medium-sized drill can be used for buildings and mines.
 Large drills are usually used for the cutting of concrete on massive construction projects.